neoito-hub/HR-docs/src/Holiday_policy.md

 ## Objective
 - Our Company holiday policy outlines the days, our Company acknowledges as holidays and provides relevant guidelines for holiday pay.
 ## Policy and Procedures
 - Saturdays and Sundays are weekly off for all employees, where office is open on all Saturdays.
-- Company will be releasing holiday calendar at the beginning of each year.
+Employees can utilize saturday for enhancing their skills.
 - Company will be providing a set of holidays for each calendar year and these are mandatory holidays to all employees.
+- An employee has worked on on any of the national/festival/declared off day as per Company's request, Compensatory leave off will be added along with balance leaves available for the employee.
 - In special cases like harthal, Company reserves the right to decide whether its a holiday or work from home or a normal working day.
-- If an employee works on any of the national/festival/declared off day after getting approval from the manager, Compensatory leave off will be added along with balance paid leave.

 ### List of Holidays on Non-Working Days in the calender year 2019-2020
 - 26-Jan-19 Sunday Republic Day
 - 11-Aug-19 Sunday Bakrid
 - 27-Oct-19 Sunday Deepavali
-####List of Holidays on Working Days - 2019
+#### List of Holidays on Working Days - 2019
 - 01-Jan-19 Tuesday - New Year's Day
 - 20-Feb-19 Wednesday - Attukal Pongala
 - 15-Apr-19 Monday - Vishu